-Warm summer days offer plenty of ways to have fun in the sun, but you may damage unprotected skin in as little as 15 minutes.
+Warm summer days offer plenty of ways to have fun in the sun, but you could damage unprotected skin in as little as 15 minutes.

-Broad-spectrum sunscreen of at least SPF 30 blocks up to 97 percent of the sun’s rays.
-You’ll need about one ounce (or a shot glass full) of sunscreen to cover your whole body and face.
+Broad-spectrum sunscreen of at least SPF 30 blocks up to 97% of the sun’s rays.
+You’ll need about one ounce — or a shot glass full — of sunscreen to cover your whole body and face.
 Reapply every two hours, or more often if you’ll be in the water or sweating heavily.
-The sun’s rays shine the strongest between the hours of 10 a.m. and 4 p.m., so use extra caution during that time period.
+The sun’s rays shine strongest between the hours of 10 a.m. and 4 p.m., so use extra caution during that time period.

 Never Miss a Beat!

 Get Healthy Tips Sent to Your Phone!

 Types of UV Rays

 - UVA – The most common UV ray from the sun and most dangerous, UVA can penetrate the skin down to the middle layer.